Universal structure of objective states in all fundamental causal theories: General probabilistic theories

 \section{General probabilistic theories}

-General probabilistic theories (GPTs) are a framework for describing arbitrary physical theories admitting probabilistic processes.
-Here we focus on a variant of them based on the graphical language of circuits \cite{Chiribella-purification,hardy2011,Hardy-informational-2,Coecke-Picturalism,Coecke2016}, describing physical systems on which physical processes occur.
-The main idea is that every physical theory should be able to describe experiments performed in a laboratory.
+GPTs is a framework for a theory-independent description of physical probabilistic processes.
+They have been used in several successful reconstructions of quantum theory from information-theoretic postulates \citep{Hardy-informational-1,Chiribella-informational,Hardy-informational-2,Brukner,masanes,Barnum-interference,Diagrammatic}, and they are the subject of active research in the quantum information community \citep{Chiribella-Scandolo-entanglement,TowardsThermo,Purity,Colleagues,Ciaran-1,Ciaran-2,Selby-1,Selby-2,Takagi-Regula}.
+The essence of this approach is that any physical theory must describe experiments performed in a laboratory, and predict the probabilities of their outcomes.
 These experiments are usually carried out by connecting several devices.
 Each device represents a physical process, and wires connecting them carry physical systems.
 Therefore for every physical transformation $\mathcal{T}$ transforming system $\mathrm{A}$ into system $\mathrm{B}$ (e.g.\ a beam splitter, a Stern-Gerlach magnet, etc.), it is natural to represent it as Some devices have no input, others have no output.
 They are represented respectively as and Processes with no input are called \emph{states}, and those with no output are called \emph{effects}.
-One can build arbitrary circuits by connecting these devices, such as This can be read at the same time as an instruction about how to build an actual experiment, and as the way physical processes are connected in the same experiment.
-This framework allows one to treat states, effects, and transformations on equal footing, by introducing a special system, the trivial system $\mathrm{I}$ which represents the lack of a system.
-For this reason, the composition of a system $\mathrm{A}$ with the trivial system does not involve any change: $\mathrm{AI}=\mathrm{IA}=\mathrm{A}$.
+If the output system of a transformation $\mathcal{A}$ matches the input system of another transformation $\mathcal{B}$, we can apply $\mathcal{B}$ after $\mathcal{A}$, and get a new transformation, denoted $\mathcal{BA}$.
+This corresponds to connecting the two associated devices in sequence: Similarly, two transformations $\mathcal{A}$ and $\mathcal{B}$ can be applied independently, at the same time, on different systems.
+In this case, the resulting transformation is denoted by $\mathcal{A}\otimes\mathcal{B}$, and the two associated devices are composed in parallel: One can build arbitrary circuits by connecting these devices, such as This can be read at the same time as an instruction about how to build an actual experiment, and as the way physical processes are connected in the same experiment.
+This framework allows one to treat states, effects, and transformations on equal footing, by introducing a special system, trivial system $\mathrm{I}$, which represents the lack of a system.
+For this reason, the composition of system $\mathrm{A}$ with the trivial system does not involve any change: $\mathrm{AI}=\mathrm{IA}=\mathrm{A}$.